alvarogarcia7/blog_source/content/articles/2019-11-04-private-leaked-information-saas.md

 - non-disclosure-agreement
 - security-clearance
 date: 2019-11-04T10:22:19Z
-title: On private but leaked information in SaaS
+title: On private but leaked information in a SaaS
 url: /blog/2019/11/04/private-leaked-information-saas/
 ---